fasthunt/BugBoard/README.md

-# 🐞 BugBoard - Bug Hunter Dashboard 🛠️
+## BugBoard - Bug Hunter's Dashboard

 BugBoard is a comprehensive, open-source web application designed to empower bug hunter* and security researchers.
 With an intuitive interface, powerful automation, and integration of popular cybersecurity tools, BugBoard simplifies vulnerability detection and streamlines the bug bounty process. 🚀